 The safety of the public, with respect to the aircraft operation at Nellis AFB, is a primary concern for the USAF.
 The areas surrounding Nellis AFB have AICUZ guidelines established to define those areas with the highest potential for aircraft accidents and aircraft noise impacts.
 The AICUZ guidelines establish flight rules and flight patterns that will have the least effect on the civilian population of Las Vegas and North Las Vegas with regard to safety and noise.
 With regard to potential aircraft accidents, Clear Zones and APZs have been established to identify the areas with the greatest risk for aircraft accidents and to guide off-base development away from these higher risk areas.
 Clear Zones extend approximately 3,000 feet from the end of each runway and are totally contained within Nellis AFB.
-APZ I is an extension of the Clear Zone; it is about 4,000 feet wide and 5,000 feet long (i.e., extends 8,000 feet from the end of the runway).
-APZ II retains the width of 4,000 feet, but extends another 7,000 feet from the end of APZ I. The greatest potential for aircraft accidents occur within the Clear Zone; risks are reduced as distances from the runway increase.
+APZ I is an extension of the Clear Zone; it is about 4,000 feet wide and 5,000 feet long (i.e., extends 8,000 feet from the end of APZ I. The greatest potential for aircraft accidents occur within the Clear Zone; risks are reduced as distances from the runway increase.
 Thus, aircraft accidents are lower in APZ II.
 While the potential for aircraft accidents within APZ I and APZ II, which are mostly located off-base, does not warrant land acquisition by the USAF, land use planning and controls are strongly encouraged in these areas for the protection of the public (Nellis AFB, 2004).